ICEFROG0296/Multi-Level-Order-Flow-Imbalance-And-Market-Cross-Impact/Result/Result.md

 Summary of Observed Trends
 1. Cross-Impact Relationships (Heatmap)
 	•	AAPL (Technology):
-	•	Strong positive cross-impact on AMGN and XOM, with coefficients of 5.2 \times 10^{-5} and 7.1 \times 10^{-5}, respectively.
+	•	Strong positive cross-impact on AMGN and XOM, with coefficients of 5.2 * 10^-5 and 7.1 * 10^-5, respectively.
 	•	This indicates AAPL is a dominant market driver, influencing the price movements of other stocks significantly.
 	•	AMGN (Healthcare):
 	•	Negligible cross-impact coefficients across all stocks (close to zero), showing sector independence and limited influence on or from other equities.
 	•	JPM (Financials):
-	•	Notable negative self-impact (-6.8 \times 10^{-4}), reflecting sensitivity to its internal order flow imbalances.
+	•	Notable negative self-impact (-6.8 * 10^-4), reflecting sensitivity to its internal order flow imbalances.
-	•	Negative cross-impact with XOM (-2.1 \times 10^{-4}) aligns with macroeconomic dependencies, where financials and energy often exhibit inverse relationships.
+	•	Negative cross-impact with XOM (-2.1 * 10^-4) aligns with macroeconomic dependencies, where financials and energy often exhibit inverse relationships.
 	•	TSLA (Consumer Discretionary):
-	•	Moderate positive cross-impact on XOM (1.7 \times 10^{-5}), possibly driven by broader market trends but less significant compared to AAPL.
+	•	Moderate positive cross-impact on XOM (1.7 * 10^-5), possibly driven by broader market trends but less significant compared to AAPL.
 	•	XOM (Energy):
-	•	Strong negative self-impact (-5.5 \times 10^{-4}) suggests internal trading dynamics dominate its price movements, with limited cross-sector dependencies except AAPL.
+	•	Strong negative self-impact (-5.5 * 10^-4) suggests internal trading dynamics dominate its price movements, with limited cross-sector dependencies except AAPL.

 2. OFI Trends by Stock